-To avoid a fine, lock the "Y" valve in the "pump-out" position.
+To avoid a fine, remove the handle of the seacock (in the CLOSED position) or disable the system by other means such as locking the "Y" valve in the "pump-out" position.

 A CAUTION

 Avoid damaging the macerator unit.
 Do not run the macerator dry.
 Running it when there is no waste will shorten the life of the system.